 - 40.0 Prior to working with residents, all staff must receive an orientation outlining the program's purpose, a description of all policies and procedures, a review of individual assigned duties and responsibilities.

 - 40.1 At a minimum, the orientation session should also review the following policies and procedures: grievance policies and procedures, child abuse and exploitation policies and procedures, reporting requirements for suspected cases of child abuse and sexual exploitation, diseases and serious injuries, procedures for handling medical emergencies, and managing use of medications by residents in care, infection control policies and procedures, appropriate behavior management and emergency safety interventions, privacy and confidentiality of residents and first aid guidelines.
 (Reference: 6.23)

 - 40.2 All employees who provide direct care to residents should receive a minimum of twenty-four (24) hours of annual training that is targeted toward enhancing the outcomes and success of the constituent population served.
+Providers should regularly assess incidents and trends to determine when additional trainings are warranted.

 - 40.3 Child Care Workers and Life Coaches must be trained by the provider in the following content areas within sixty (60) days of hire:

 - appropriate relationships with youth

 - staff boundaries

 - Post-partum depression and related topics

 - Parenting young children

 - Infant and child development

 - knowledge of adolescents and adolescent development

 - development of engagement skills

 - Infant safe sleeping guidelines

 - Motor vehicle "Hot Car" Safety (Reference Policy 10.1)

 - sexuality and pregnancy of adolescent females

 - accessing community resources

 - competency with culturally diverse populations

 - conflict resolution and de-escalation

 - Social media/internet safety